pladus/stator/README.md

 1. async/await handlers support;
 2. bounded transition for few entityes at once;
 3. pipline of multiple handlers for each stage of transition;
+4. factory for creating destination state;

 Known issues:
 1. State transition is not atomar operation.
-There are no any rollback in case of exception when callbacks are executing.
+There are no any rollback in case of exception when callbacks are executing;
+2. Initial state cant be a null;
+3. State can't be a class.

 Getting started: